fedarko/strainFlye/README.md

 Commands:
-  align       Aligns reads to contigs, then filters this alignment. call        Performs naïve mutation calling. diversity   Computes the diversity index for MAGs. spots       Identifies hot- and/or cold-spots in MAGs. covskew     Visualizes MAG coverage and GC skew.
+  align       Aligns reads to contigs, then filters this alignment. call        Methods for naïve mutation calling. diversity   Computes the diversity index for MAGs. spots       Identifies hot- and/or cold-spots in MAGs. covskew     Visualizes MAG coverage and GC skew.